• Recipe Index

 Moroccan Spiced Carrots.
 A sweet, earthy, spicy side dish.
 Or add them to a salad and make them the vegetarian hero.
 Delicious, healthy and totally yum!

 I can however get onboard with Meatless Monday as it is just one day a week and I feel it is easy to do, as we often enjoy a vegetarian meal during the week.
-This is perhaps more to do with the cost of our groceries and the fact we love a good roasted vegetable hash, a tomato based pasta sauce or a potato quesadilla, than our need to embrace an elimination day.
-But planning it always on a Monday doesn’t work for me, when/if we have a vegetarian main course depends on many things.
+This is perhaps more to do with the cost of meat than our need to embrace an elimination day.
+But planning it always on a Monday doesn't work for me, when/if we have a vegetarian main course depends on many things.

 Moroccan Spiced Carrots.
 A sweet, earthy, spicy side dish.
 Or add them to a salad and make them the vegetarian hero.
 Delicious, healthy and totally yum!